Vacuum Wars is reader supported. When you make a purchase using links on our site we may earn a commission. Details.

 The Bottom Line

-The Eufy Omni C28 earns our pick for the Best Budget Robot Vacuum for June 2026 because it delivers premium-style cleaning performance and automation features at a much more affordable price than many flagship competitors.
+The Eufy Omni C28 remains our pick for the Best Budget Robot Vacuum for July 2026 because it delivers premium-style cleaning performance and automation features at a much more affordable price than many flagship competitors.

-Its biggest strengths were clearly the HydroJet roller mop system, excellent pet hair performance, strong carpet cleaning ability, and outstanding anti-tangle results.
+Its biggest strengths are the HydroJet roller mop system, excellent pet hair performance, strong carpet cleaning ability, outstanding anti-tangle results, efficient LiDAR navigation, and a multifunction dock that feels unusually advanced for the budget category.

 For shoppers looking for a budget-category robot vacuum that still feels modern, capable, and highly competitive in real-world cleaning, the Eufy Omni C28 is currently our top recommendation.